 bitRate is the target bit rate in kbps.
 If 0, there is no rate control and pictures are encoded with a quantization parameter equal to quantParam in EncParam.
-For MJPEG, this value is ignored.
-Users can control the MJPEG compression rate by setting qMatTab[4][64] of EncMjpgParam.

 initialDelay is a time delay (in ms) for the bit stream to reach initial occupancy of the vbv buffer from zero level.
 This value is ignored if rate control is disabled.
 The value 0 means the encoder does not check for reference decoder buffer delay constraints.